 According to the World Health Organization, the pandemic has created a 25% increase in anxiety and depression worldwide.

-It also says that “loneliness, fear of infection, suffering and death for oneself and for loved ones, grief after bereavement and financial worries have also all been cited as stressors leading to anxiety and depression.
+It also says that “loneliness, fear of infection, suffering and death for oneself and for loved ones, grief after bereavement, and financial worries have also all been cited as stressors leading to anxiety and depression.
 Among health workers, exhaustion has been a major trigger for suicidal thinking.”

 Needless to say, the pandemic has made us more aware of the importance of mental health support.
 Meanwhile, the world has not quieted down.
 In fact, while the pandemic has yet to end, other crises have hit the world: a cost of living crisis and for many, a crisis of insecurity due to war.
 Financial and safety worries contribute significantly to mental health troubles and affect millions of people.